deepset-ai/haystack-home/content/blog/share-and-use-prompt-with-prompthub/index.md

 question_answering_template = PromptTemplate("deepset/question-answering", output_shapers=AnswerParser())
 ```

-Once you’ve created your `PromptTemplate`, you can use these in a `PromptNode` by setting it as the `default_prompt_template` or even setting it as the `prompt_template` in an single `prompt()` call.
+Once you’ve created your `PromptTemplate`, you can use it in a `PromptNode` by setting it as the `default_prompt_template` or even setting it as the `prompt_template` in a single `prompt()` call.

-Once you’ve pulled a prompt from the hub. the file will be cached on your machine.
+Once you’ve pulled a prompt from the hub, the file will be cached on your machine.
 So you do not have to worry about making an API call each time.

 ## Creating and Using Local Prompts